ted81das/newxtwowai-1-tbd/wp-content/plugins/hide-my-wp/readme.txt

 == Changelog ==
+= 8.0.21 =
+Update - Added gif and tiff to media redirect in Hide WP Common Paths Update - Allow activating hmwp_manage_settings capability only for a user using Roles & Capabilities plugin Fixed - Layout and improved functionality

 = 8.0.20 =
 Update - Compatibility with WP 6.7
-Fixed - Litespeed cache plugin compatibility and set /cache/ls directory by default
+Update - Compatibility with LiteSpeed Quic Cloud IP addresses automatically Fixed - Litespeed cache plugin compatibility and set /cache/ls directory by default Fixed - Whitelist website IP address on REST API disable to be able to be accessed by the installed plugins

 = 8.0.19 =
 Fixed - Compatibility with LiteSpeed when CDN is not set